UniversalDependencies/docs/_u-feat/Case.md

 objects
 of
 verbs.
-If the language has only two cases, which are called &ldquo;direct&rdquo;
-and &ldquo;oblique&rdquo;, the oblique case will be marked Acc.
+If the language has only two cases, which are called "direct" and "oblique", the oblique case will be marked Acc.

 ### Abs: absolutive